-Since at least the Global Financial Crisis of 2008, the use of unconventional policies has gradually gained relevance among the stabilization tools available to policymakers when confronting large macroeconomic shocks.
+Since the Global Financial Crisis of 2008, the use of unconventional policies has gained relevance among the stabilization tools available to policymakers when confronting large macroeconomic shocks.
 As the COVID-19 shock hit in 2020, their use took central stage in the policy packages deployed across countries, as capital flows retrenched, conventional monetary policies became constrained by the zero lower bound, and fiscal spaces shrank.
 Indeed, as the pandemic wreaked havoc on human lives and economies worldwide, governments, Central Banks, and regulators came up with a panoply of new and unconventional policies to counteract its economic impact.
-Our work studies and draws lessons on the effectiveness of these policies to confront a large external shock like COVID.
+Our work studies the effectiveness of these policies.
 We do so through the analysis of a unique micro dataset of firms and unconventional policies deployed in Chile, as well as through a small open economy heterogeneous firms model that we build to account for our empirical findings.
-Being Chile a representative emerging market in terms of the impact of COVID on capital flows as well as some of the unconventional policies deployed, our analysis offers a way to assess the impact of this large shock on firms as well as the effectiveness of some of the unconventional policies deployed by countries in response to it.

-We focus our analysis on the impact on financing choices between domestic and external debt issuance by firms following the sudden dry-out of available funds in international markets amid the onset of COVID.
-We also study how the kind of unconventional policies deployed impacted such choices and the mechanisms through which they were transmitted.
-In particular, we study a credit support policy package aimed at firms that relied on two pillars: a new Central Bank credit line facility for commercial banks, where access was granted conditional on the growth of credit issuance to firms below a certain size threshold; and the availability of sovereign guarantees on commercial banks' loans to firms with sales below a certain threshold.
+We focus our analysis both on the choices between domestic and external debt, that is debt from domestic vs foreign lenders, and between local currency and foreign currency debt from domestic lenders.
+We consider both bond issuance and bank credit, as domestic firms face a sudden dry-out of available funds in international markets amid the onset of COVID.
+In particular, we study a credit support policy package aimed at helping both borrowers and lenders: a new Central Bank credit line facility for commercial banks, where access was granted conditional on the growth of credit issuance to firms below a certain size threshold; and the availability of sovereign guarantees on commercial banks' loans to firms, again for firms below a certain size threshold.
+The unique design of the policy lends itself to an RDD identification.
+Since only firms below an exogenous size cutoff were eligible, we can pin down the causal effects of these policies on the financing decisions of firms.
+As we also have access to firm-level interest rates, we can explicitly test the impact of policy on market rates, akin to transmission of monetary policy.